One Day Since Yesterday: Peter Bogdanovich & the Lost American Film: Release

 The documentary premiered at the 2014 Venice Film Festival in a two-hour form without Wes Anderson, Noah Baumbach, and Linda McEwan, but the version shown at the Buenos Aires International Film Festival and on Netflix in April 2016 was radically different, featuring a new soundtrack, different editing structure, additional interviews, and an altered run time.
 It is currently available through streaming services, Peacock and Tubi.
 It also screened at the Vienna International Film Festival in 2014, Santa Fe International Film Festival in 2015, Chicago International Film Festival in 2016.
 In 2018, it showed at the Villa Lumière in Lyon during the Lumière Festival and premiered on French television.
 The French DVD of One Day Since Yesterday was included in the hard cover of Jean-Baptiste Thoret's epic collection of interviews with Bogdanovich, Cinema as elegy, which was released by Carlotta Films.

-In September of 2024, Director Bill Teck, working with Louise Stratten and Rebecca Smith, was able to finally clear the music rights for They All Laughed, the film One Day Since Yesterday is about, allowing it to stream on HBO Max for the first time, as well as to be shown on TCM, which had been one of Bogdanovich's last wishes.
+In September 2024, Director Bill Teck, working with Louise Stratten and Rebecca Smith, was able to finally clear the music rights for They All Laughed, the film One Day Since Yesterday is about, allowing it to stream on HBO Max for the first time, as well as to be shown on TCM, which had been one of Bogdanovich's last wishes.